kurniadikevin/Battleship-game/README.md

 to do
 - randomize ship position
-- make ship length more than 1
+- make ship length more than 1(done) your board
-- make ship position by demand
+- make ship position by demand(done)
+- make gameplay and computer ai attack